llopez970/Cis-7-Project/README.md

 - Encrypts plaintext entered by the user and outputs it
 - Deciphers plaintext entered by the user and outputs it
 - The user has the ability to enter a keyword
 - The program prioritizes encapsulation
+- Allows lowercase input